All Episodes

 So I just wanted to mention that because it dovetailed with her call.

-And this is one of his own people saying essentially that Romney told the people of Massachusetts what he thought they needed to hear in order to win an election there.
+And this is one of his own people saying, essentially, that Romney told the people of Massachusetts what he thought they needed to hear in order to win an election there.

-And in fact, we've heard much the same thing said when defending Romney care comes up.
+And, in fact, we've heard much the same thing said when defending Romney care comes up.

-Well, remember now I was a governor of big blue state.
+Well, remember now, I was a governor of Big Blue State.

-I look, folks, as you know, not endorsed anybody, and I've not chose anybody that not expressed a preference here.
+Look, folks, as you know, I've not endorsed anybody, and I've not chosen anybody.

-This is a microcosm of why.
+And this is a microcosm of why.

-You want to endorse early, have stuff come up that you can't defend.
+I want to endorse early, have stuff come up that you can't defend.

 You can't.